mcn-fredw/php-xmi-tools/README.md

     for all directly defined attributes in the class or trait.
         - @todo use https://github.com/mcn-fredw/mock-from-yaml-php for test generators.
         - @todo generate accessor tests for indirectly defined attributes.
-- Code added to an interface method will be emitted in any directly implementing traits or classes.
 - Setting the stereotype of a class to **doctrine-entity** will cause the source code generator to look for special annotations and attribute comments to generate doctrine YAML files for doctrine entity metadata.